ArthurBandaryk/arcanoid/readme.md

 1. Make sure you have installed [`Android Studio`](https://developer.android.com/studio).

-2. Upgrade your SDK if you have version less than `33`.
+2. Remember that minimum `SDK` version is `21`.
+It's recommended also to have gradle's version `8.0.2`.

 3. Upgrade NDK if the version is less than `25.2.9519653`.